astronomer/astro-blog/posts/the-future-of-banking-how-can-apache-airflow-help.md

 ## How can Apache Airflow help?

 Apache Airflow is an open source, community-supported, Python-based [data orchestrator](https://www.astronomer.io/blog/what-is-data-orchestration) that can be an answer to a lot of problems of the data teams in the banking industry.
 For example, instead of migrating everything at once to a modern data stack, you can ease the process by combining Airflow with your legacy tools, making them work side by side.

+For many banks, keeping their data on-premise is still the only option, as cloud processing might not be available to them due to the heavy-regulated environment.
+Airlfow's advantage is that you can modernize your data stack without migrating to the cloud.

 You and your teams can also use Airflow to develop a centralized data platform or a data mesh that fits your needs—bringing together data, governance rules, and business logic that had previously been scattered throughout different parts of the organization.